Review: Such A Pretty Smile by Kristi DeMeester

 Filed Under: Jinkies and Zoinks!

-Here’s a fun fact about me: one of my go-to stress-relieving past times is getting as baked as a potato and watching Scooby-Doo.
+Here’s a fun fact about me: one of my go-to stress-relieving pastimes (and just pastime, in general) is getting as baked as a potato.
+And what often follows is watching Scooby-Doo.

-I have always had an affinity for mystery-solving kids because I myself wanted to be a mystery-solving kid.
-But as it turned out, I had really boring neighbours growing up so I had to live vicariously through shows like Ghostwriter, The Secret World of Alex Mack and the Scooby Gang.
+I have always had an affinity for mystery-solving kids because I wanted to be a mystery-solving kid.
+But as it turned out, I had really boring neighbours growing up, so as much as I tried to catch them committing nefarious acts, my Rear Window/Disturbia moment never happened.
+I had to live vicariously through shows like Ghostwriter, The Secret World of Alex Mack and the Scooby Gang.

-So, kick me in the crotch and spit on my neck if I wasn’t through-the-roof excited to find that someone had taken my Scooby Gang and turned it into an adult caper!
-Not only that, it’s mixed with a little Lovecraft flare?!
+So, kick me in the crotch and spit on my neck if I wasn’t through-the-roof excited to find that someone had taken my beloved Scooby Gang and used it as the basis for a brand new adult caper!
+Not only that, it’s mixed with a little Lovecraft flair?!

 THIS IS EXACTLY WHAT YOU NEED IN YOUR LIFE, my heart screamed.